joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/09/us/politics/biden-black-women-voters.html

 **Novak Djokovic was becoming the gentleman king of tennis.
 It didn't last**\
-`Djokovic demolished Holge Rune at Wimbledon, then ripped into the Centre Court fans known for their decorum.
+`Djokovic demolished Holger Rune at Wimbledon, then ripped into the Centre Court fans known for their decorum.
 He just thrives on drama`\
 https://nytimes.com/athletic/5626443/2024/07/09/novak-djokovic-wimbledon-crowd/

 **Hollinger: What's next on the NBA's transaction landscape?**\